Recreation Center Reopening - Phase 1

-- Yes, but to ensure we follow the CDC Social Distancing Guidelines all lessons will be parent/child lesson where the parent will be in the water with their child.
-Registration will open June 1, 2020 and this year parents can register their children on-line.
-There will be more information on classes, registration etc. very soon.
+- Yes, but to ensure we follow the CDC Social Distancing Guidelines all lessons will be parent/child lessons where the parent will be in the water with their child while the instructor is teaching from the pool deck.
+Registration is available online or at the Recreation Center.

 - Will you be offering any Red Cross Lifeguard Certification classes?